 Non-credit (certificate) students pay the full course tuition upon registration.

 Additional course details

-1.5 units at UVic or may be taken on a non-credit basis.
+3 units at UVic or Certificat students may take on a non-credit basis.

 Must be a current student in the RNS program.